ansys/pypim/README.rst

 -----------

 PyPIM can be integrated in PyAnsys libraries to transparently switch to a remote instance in a suitable environment.
-This process is described in the :doc:`integration guide <integration_guide>`.
+This process is described in the integration guide.

 For example, starting MAPDL with PyPIM is actually as simple as: